This creamy roasted butternut squash curry soup is WOW. You’ll want to batch cook this healthy soup recipe all autumn long.

 Roasted Butternut Squash Puree

-- 1 small butternut squash peeled, chopped into 1-inch cubes, seeds removed and set aside (about 2 pound squash, yields about 3 cups)
+- 2 lbs butternut squash peeled, chopped into 1-inch cubes, seeds removed - yields about 3 cups

 - 1 cup yellow onion minced

-- 1 Tbsp. fresh ginger peel removed, chopped
+- 1 inch fresh ginger peel removed, chopped

-- 1 tsp. maple syrup or coconut sugar (don't omit - it balances flavor of soup)
+- 1 tsp pure maple syrup or coconut sugar (don't omit - it balances flavor of soup)

-- ¼ tsp. pink salt or more to taste
+- ¼ tsp unrefined salt (real, pink, or Celtic salt) or more to taste

-- Toss the butternut squash cubes with a couple teaspoons of avocado oil, then lay out flat, and cook in the oven for 20 minutes.
+- Line another baking sheet with parchment paper.
+Put the butternut squash cubes on the pan, and toss with a couple teaspoons of oil, then lay out flat, and cook in the oven on the bottom rack for 20 minutes.

 - When it's done, weigh out 16 oz of squash, and puree it in a blender.
-If you have a larger squash and have leftover cubes, you can reserve the rest for other uses (or double this soup recipe).
+If you have a larger squash and have leftover cubes, you can reserve the rest for other uses.

 To make the soup

-- In a large stockpot over medium heat add 1 tablespoon of oil.
+- Heat a large stockpot over medium heat, then add 1 tablespoon of oil.

-- When hot, add the shallots, ginger, and garlic.
+- When hot, add the onion, garlic, and ginger.
 Cook for 5 minutes, stirring occasionally, careful not to burn.

-- Add coconut milk, curry paste, maple syrup, and butternut squash puree.
+- Add one can of coconut milk, 2 tablespoons of curry paste, 1 teaspoon of maple syrup, and the butternut squash puree.
 Bring to a boil, then reduce heat to low and cook for 20 minutes.
 Add salt.

 - Next, carefully pour the soup into a blender, and blend until a uniform creamy texture is achieved.
 Taste, and add more salt if needed, then blend again.